25 Stunning Photos of Rooms in the Developing World

 Photos by Ben Adams, Chuck Bigger, Sharon Tincher, Jeff Arnold, Paul Sherar, Tuangporn Wiroonchatapunth, Serge Ismael Ouedraogo, and Craig Thompson.

-A version of this blog originally appeared on the Compassion International blog and has been republished here with permission.
+A version of this blog originally appeared on the Compassion International blog.